PETER Diving School

-Idyllic retreat with an award winning spa & Michelin-starred restaurant
+Idyllic retreat with an award winning spa and Michelin-starred restaurant

-Set against the stunning Tramuntana mountains and the dazzling Mediterranean Sea, this elegant resort is an exquisite pièce de résistance embracing luxurious resort living and their signature butler service.
+Set against the stunning Tramuntana mountains and the dazzling Mediterranean Sea, this elegant resort is an exquisite pièce de résistance embracing luxurious resort living with a signature butler service.

 Situated on the south coast of Mallorca, not far from the capital Palma de Mallorca, this hotel looks out onto Palma Bay.